 Each year the campaign presents five simple things each chapter can do that are related to our National Programs.
-Chapters “earn” parts of the Tau Beta Sigma Flag (Stripes & Lyre Pieces) by completing each of the challenges set forth during the campaign
+Chapters “earn” parts of the Tau Beta Sigma Flag (Stripes & Lyre Piece) by completing each of the challenges set forth during the campaign.

-Those chapters that complete the most pieces of the flag will be recognized at each of the District Conventions in 2020 & 2021, as well as the 2021 National Convention in Grand Rapids, Michigan!
+Those chapters who complete the most pieces of the flag will be recognized at each of the District Conventions in 2022 and 2023, as well as the 2023 National Convention in Orlando, Florida!

 PIVOT!
 NATIONAL PROGRAM GUIDANCE

 For the 2021-2022 School year, we encourage your chapter to participate in the Focus on Five campaign using a hybrid model.
 Not everything needs to be done in person, and same with virtual as well!
 The Red, Blue, and Black stripes can all be accomplished virtually, with the White, Green, and Lyre piece being completed in person for optimal results.

 For Tau Beta Sigma Chapter involvement in the Tau Beta Sigma National Programs or Focus on Five Campaign, please review the PIVOT!
 National Programs Guidance document.

 If you have any questions or concerns about your chapter’s participation in the Tau Beta Sigma National Programs – please contact the Tau Beta Sigma National Vice President for Special Projects, Leslie Gartin (email@example.com).